shhadi/Sharpify/README.md

-# Sharpify is a simple library provides powerful features of C# to C++ developers.
+# Sharpify is a library provides powerful features of C# to C++ developers.

 Key Features:
-1) Collection's LINQ methods: Where / Select / Take and so on.
+1) Collection's LINQ methods: where / forEach / aggregate / all / any / concat , and more.
-2) Extension methods.
+2) String class methods: startsWith / endsWith / insertAt / toLower / toUpper ,  and more.
+3) Extension methods (not implemented yet)

 More features already planned, but not completed yet.